 This page contains a curated set of video tutorials for learning to use Power BI.
 Note that we have some specific ways at UT that we’re utilizing Power BI, so there may be some university-specific details we’ll have to catch you up on along the way.
 Also, because the UTSA BI team does a lot of the modeling for you, you can safely ignore lessons on modeling data, creating measures and calculated columns, etc.

 If you’d like a complete course-based approach to learning Power BI, consider enrolling in the free edX course Analyzing and Visualizing Data with Microsoft Power BI.
-Users with access to Lynda.com may be interested in Learning Microsoft Power BI Desktop or Power BI Pro Essential Training.
+Users with access to LinkedIn Learning (formerly Lynda.com) may be interested in Learning Microsoft Power BI Desktop or Power BI Pro Essential Training.

 Here are the core videos from the course:

 We recommend first viewing this short (4 minute) introduction to the Microsoft Guided Learning course on Power BI:

 Next, watch this video that explains a bit about the Power BI Desktop application.
 Everyone can have access to Power BI Desktop.
 You can download it here